 I saw multiple lactation consultants in the hospital and everyone agreed I was being a wuss because the baby was positioned correctly and it shouldn’t hurt.

 I was so close to giving up with the self-affirmation that “at least I tried.”
-Thank goddess, after a desperate call to a friend she recommended a lanolin cream - which eliminated the pain almost immediately.
+Thankfully I called another mom who recommended a lanolin cream.
+It eliminated the pain almost immediately.

-Other times I jokingly compare it to getting your toes sucked, because it can feel a little intrusive and uncomfortable having a child rip off my shirt while we are in public.
+I've nursed three children well beyond them learning to walk and talk.
+Overtime breastfeeding was no longer painful - in fact, there were times I didn't even feel it.
+Other times I jokingly compare it to getting your toes sucked, because it can feel a little intrusive and uncomfortable having a 3-year old rip off your shirt in public.

 Until next time...